-Celebrating over 24 years of compassionate care since 1990:
+Celebrating compassionate care since 1990:

-Hospice is a special kind of caring for individuals and families facing end-of-life issues.
+Hospice is a special kind of care for individuals and families facing end-of-life issues.
 Hospice is a comprehensive approach to care provided by a team of health care professionals.
 Nurses, social workers, home health aides, pastoral counselors, physicians and volunteers work together to meet the spiritual, physical, mental and emotional needs of the patient and their family.

 Benefits of Hospice